-Islamic degrees unveil a multidisciplinary view of all aspects of Islam and the Islamic world.
+Islamic Studies unveil a multidisciplinary view of all aspects of Islam and the Islamic world.
 This discipline offers an academic approach that integrates comparative and theoretical methods that have developed in the modern academic study of Islam.
-Islamic studies integrate historical information coupled with cultural and religious studies, as well as philosophical thought.
+Islamic Studies integrate historical information coupled with cultural and religious studies, as well as philosophical thought.

-Courses in Islamic studies include information on the Arab-Islamic civilization, such as the its main defining features, society and the culture of the Ottoman Empire.
+Islamic Studies include information on the Arab-Islamic civilization, such as the its main defining features, society and the culture of the Ottoman Empire.
 Students may also gain knowledge about the linguistic divergence and cultural convergence in the Islamic world throughout history.
 Additional classes include topics such as crisis revolution in the Middle East, the Qu'ran and its interpretations, or the religion of Islam.

-Islamic studies graduates usually engage in jobs like: translators and interpreters; Middle East specialised journalists; newspaper, radio or television channel editors; and scientific researchers.Read more
+Islamic Studies graduates usually engage in jobs like: translators and interpreters; Middle East specialised journalists; newspaper, radio or television channel editors; and scientific researchers.Read more